 Fisheries Research and Development Corporation (FRDC) is a co-funded partnership between its two stakeholders, the Australian Government and the fishing and aquaculture sectors.
-It was formed as a statutory corporation on 2nd July 1991, under the provisions of the Primary Industries Research and Development Act 1989 (the PIRD Act 1989) and is responsible to the Minister of Agriculture.
+It was formed as a statutory corporation on 2nd July 1991, under the provisions of the Primary Industries Research and Development Act 1989 (the PIRD Act 1989) and is responsible to the Minister of Agriculture, Drought and Emergency Management.

 FRDC’s role is to plan and invest in fisheries research, development and extension (RD&E) activities in Australia.
 This includes providing leadership and coordination of the monitoring, evaluating and reporting on RD&E activities, facilitating dissemination, extension and commercialisation.
 The FRDC achieves this through coordinating government and industry investment, including stakeholders to establish and address RD&E priorities.
 In addition the FRDC monitors and evaluates the adoption of RD&E to inform future decisions.